 Celebrating the largest food fight in the world

-A motley group of protesters win over authorities when they squash and throw tomatoes at each other, smearing the juice over their bodies.
+A motley group of protesters win over authorities when they squash and throw tomatoes at each other.

-“Let’s Celebrate!” is an annual series drawing on diverse cultural traditions to supplement traditional holiday programming with shows reflective of White Snake Projects’ beautiful and diverse community of artists and opera lovers.
-This year, the Celebration continues with three operas from cultures and traditions around the world, which are alive and well in our communities in America:
+“Let’s Celebrate!” is an annual series drawing on diverse cultural traditions with shows reflective of White Snake Projects’ beautiful and diverse community of artists and opera lovers.
+This year, the Celebration continues with three operas from cultures and traditions around the world:

 “Thirty Angels”